kobitoko/Project-Ocean/README.md

-# project391
+# Project Ocean
-Project: Ocean Observation System

-Put the "ocean" folder in your tomcat\webapps folder.
+Put the "ocean" and "WEB-INF" folder inside a folder which is located in the tomcat\webapps folder.

-setup.sql to set up the initial tables and extraSetup.sql for our custom tables.
+To set up run ./Makefile.sh